pusateri/IETFNext/README.md

-Set subtitle for location to level_name
+*** TODO ***

-Add other filter options like days, bofs clear title when clearing the webview add buttons for charter, minutes, video, slides, drafts, related drafts parse presentation slides into core data core data background context
+1. Add other filter options like days, bofs
+2. clear title when clearing the webview
+3. core data background context
+4. fetch presentation slides from menu button
+5. select schedule, filter, select session, then back button and filter button is still selected but all sessions show up

 IETF colors:
 	gray: 0xc0c0c0